 Brent Outreach Autism Team (BOAT)

-Children and young people attending independent or specialist school settings (such as additionally resourced provisions or special schools) are not supported by BOAT.
+School-age children and young people attending independent or specialist school settings (such as additionally resourced provisions or special schools) are supported by that setting, and not BOAT.

 BOAT offers a range of support including the following: